AAMC Standardized Video Interview Frequently Asked Questions

 The process begins with the applicant logging into MyERAS.

-Step 1: On the MyERAS dashboard, there is a question near the bottom of the screen that asks, “Are you planning to apply for a residency position at an ACGME-accredited Emergency Medicine program?”
-Applicants planning to apply in Emergency Medicine, should click “yes.”
+Step 1: On the MyERAS dashboard, there is a question near the bottom of the screen: “Are you planning to apply for a residency position at an ACGME-accredited Emergency Medicine program?”
+If you are planning to apply--or even considering applying--in emergency medicine, then you should click “yes.”

-Step 2: Within 24 hours of responding to the question in MyERAS, the applicant will receive an email invitation from the HireVue® system to complete the interview.
-The email will be sent to the email account registered with MyERAS.
+Step 2: Within 24 hours of responding tp the question on the MyERAS dashboard, you will receive an email invitation to complete the interview.
+The email will be sent to the email account registered with the MyERAS portal.

-Step 3: Using a link in the email, the applicant should access the HireVue® system and complete a technology check with the device (phone, tablet, computer) that will be used to complete the interview.
+Step 3: Using a link and the unique interview code provided in the email, access the interview platform and complete a technology check with the device (phone, tablet, computer) that will be used to complete the interview.

 How can applicants prepare for the Standardized Video Interview?